 Connect Groups are our Sunday morning adult Bible studies and fellowship groups.
-We have 6 different classes that are designed to meet a variety of needs for our adults.
+We have 6 different options that are designed to meet a variety of needs for our adults.
 Each class meets at 9:15 am each Sunday morning to fellowship and study God's Word.
 Whether you are looking for a video based discussion group, a round table discussion, a class on parenting, or a more traditional teacher directed class, we have something for you.
 Here is a list of our current Connect Groups.

 Seekers - This group is a general Bible study that is for adults of all ages.
 This class is generally topical and discussion based approach.
-Currently studying "What Jesus Demands from the World" by John Piper.

 Adult Bible Fellowship - Small groups that meet in a “round table” format to study God’s Word together.
-Currently studying Hebrews Chapters 1-7 from the Explore the Bible Series.

 Young Adults - Both single and married individuals who have started their careers meet to discuss the Word of God and its application to life.
-Currently studying the Book of Hebrews.

 A Year of Connection